smiletrl/micro_ecommerce/service.cart/README.md

 ## Cart
 Cart is a simple cart implementation, using redis to provide high performance update.
+Based on experience, cart item change is pretty frequent operation.
+Redis is a better solution than SQL DB in this case.

+The trade-off is redis needs additiontional configuration to enable data persistence.
+Even with persistence enabled, there's still chance that data could be lost.

 Redis uses hash to store customer cart data